middle-membership600/data-driven-pdesupdated/README.md

     conda activate myenv
     ```

 3. You should now be in the newly created conda environment, and have access to all the dependencies required to run the code in this repository.
+Continue to next part of installation to ensure all the dependencies are installed.

 Installation is most easily done using pip.